kernex/EmuBoy/README.md

-Kernex's EmuBoy is a Nintendo Game Boy Color written in C.
+Kernex's EmuBoy is a Nintendo Game Boy Color Emulator written in C.

 It was the first emulator I wrote, around 2019.
 It is far from perfect, there are still several bugs that still need to be fixed.